In 2016, Nicole McLaren started a book club.

-Some of the more popular ones I enjoy are Eden Robinson, Tanya Talaga, and there’s this great gentleman out of the US, his name is Tommy Orange and he’s a real up and comer.
+Some of the more popular ones I enjoy are Eden Robinson, Tanya Talaga, and there’s this great writer out of the US, his name is Tommy Orange and he’s a real up and comer.

 I also really like Katherena Vermette who wrote a book called The Break.
 For me, that book was so instrumental in me realizing these books could help people connect the dots.
 You know, people often say, or believe, the bad stuff happened 100 years ago, so why should we be concerned today?
 Well, The Break really highlights that ripple effect of intergenerational trauma and I think everyone in Canada should read it.